vieroinc/viero-videochat-webrtc/README.md

 # @viero/videochat-webrtc

-This is a WebRTC based peer-to-peer video chat library.
+This is a WebRTC based multi-peer video chat library.